Home Guard (United Kingdom): Representations

 Alison Uttley brought the Home Guard into her Little Grey Rabbit series of children's stories with Hare Joins The Home Guard in 1942.

-In the wartime Hollywood blockbuster film Mrs. Miniver starring Greer Garson, Clem Miniver (the father of the family) provides his own motor launch to form a Local Defence Volunteer 'River patrol'; together with whom he crosses the English Channel in support of the Dunkirk evacuation.
+In the 1942 Hollywood blockbuster film Mrs. Miniver, Clem Miniver (the father of the family, played by Walter Pidgeon) provides his own motor launch to form a Local Defence Volunteer 'River patrol', with whom he crosses the English Channel in support of the Dunkirk evacuation.

 The British wartime propaganda film Went the Day Well? starring Thora Hird and made at Ealing Studios in 1942 focuses on how the Home Guard and the population of a village defeat the combined forces of German paratroops and local fifth columnists.